hchen549/cs638/README.md

   <img src="/images/Ridge_learning_curve.PNG" width="45%" />
 </p>

 We select a representative model from the tree-based model and linear model respectively to diagnose the bias and variance trade-off.
+It can be see

 ## 7. Predicting Bike Utilization in the Near Future